-A large proportion of males suffer problems with their prostate glands.
-In most cases, it will be benign prostatic hyperplasia, also known as BPH.
-In other cases, it will be prostatitis.
-Prostate cancer is one of the most common types of cancer in males.
+A large proportion of males suffer problems with their prostate glands, including benign prostatic hyperplasia (BPH), prostatitis. and even prostate cancer, one of the most common types of cancer in males.

 Prostate issues are more common in people with a family history.
 It is also essential to rule out prostate problems in males who experience BPH symptoms.

 Lower urinary tract symptoms are usually not due to infections in men.
 They are not as likely to suffer from urinary infections as women.
 Thus, prostate enlargement is among on top on the list.

 The prostate is located in the bladder neck, surrounding the urethra.
 Thus, when the prostate is very large, it presses upon the urethra.
 This growing pressure ultimately causes urinary obstruction and obstructive symptoms-for example, a slow urinary flow and straining to urinate.

 Only a few medications can shrink the prostate, and very severe cases are only solved with surgery.
 However, according to studies and clinical experience, some food choices can help reducing urinary symptoms.